 We do not adopt, use or disclose government related identifiers (such as a Medicare number or driver’s licence number) as our own identifier for you unless:

 - it’s required/authorised by law or court/tribunal order;

 - it’s reasonably necessary for us to verify your identity;

 - it’s reasonably necessary to fulfil our obligations; or

 - we believe it is reasonably necessary for one or more enforcement related activities.

+To improve our services, we sometimes collect de-identified information from web users.
+Although the information collected does not identify an individual, it does provide us with useful statistics that permits us to analyse and improve its web services.
 When you visit our websites, a record of your visit is logged and the following data is supplied by your browser: